 Technology is continually becoming a more integral part of the lives of our children as they grow.
 Of course, no parent wants their child to encounter inappropriate content online.
 There are some steps you can take, luckily, to help keep your children safe online and give them a positive experience.
 Below are five of those steps.

 - No electronics in the bedroom: when your child is online behind closed doors, it’s hard to keep them safe.
 Your computer should be kept in a communal area so their online activities can be monitored.
 Remind your children that you are simply looking out for their safety, not snooping.
 The same rule should apply to other electronic devices.
+This post is brought to you by our sponsors , who are the best plumbers in Smyrna GA!

 - Use parental controls and Internet filters: these filters and controls can help keep your child from finding adult content online, either on purpose or by accident.
 Setting up parental controls can also help you have direct control over search options.